-To guide a child’s understanding of difficult issues, parents should initiate discussions and welcome their child’s questions.
-Avoiding conversations may backfire.
+To guide a child’s understanding of difficult issues, parents can talk to kids by initiating discussions and welcoming their child’s questions.

-To guide a child’s understanding of difficult issues, parents should initiate discussions and welcome their child’s questions, according to Katy Hopkins, Ph.D., pediatric psychologist with Norton Children’s Medical Group, affiliated with the UofL School of Medicine.
+To guide a child’s understanding of difficult issues, parents can talk to kids by initiating discussions and welcoming their child’s questions, according to Katy Hopkins, Ph.D., pediatric psychologist with Norton Children’s Medical Group, affiliated with the UofL School of Medicine.

-Avoiding conversations may backfire if children draw faulty conclusions on their own or seek information from untrustworthy sources.
+Avoiding talking to your kid may backfire if the child draws faulty conclusions on their own or seeks information from untrustworthy sources.

 “Parents do their children a disservice if they think that by not talking about tough topics, children won’t think about them and will be protected from that reality,” Dr. Hopkins said.
 “Children should have adult things explained to them in an age-appropriate way, because they are impacted by adult things.”

 As soon as a child questions or seems to be thinking about an issue, it’s time to talk.
 According to Dr. Hopkins, parents should find a quiet moment to speak with their child and have answers prepared.

 When talking to elementary-age kids, Dr. Hopkins tells parents to broach topics broadly rather than reference specific issues.
 For example, when a school shooting occurs, a parent could say, “I wonder if kids in your class were talking about what happened at another school.”